On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Introduction

-\item Second, we show that under an input amplitude constraint and receiver delivered power constraint, similarly to the results reported in \cite{Smith:IC:71,Shamai_BarDavid_1995,AbouFaycal_Trott_Shamai_2001} and \cite{Fahs_AbouFaycal_2012}, the capacity achieving input distribution is discrete in amplitude with a finite number of mass-points and with a uniformly distributed independent phase.
-The system model studied in this paper focuses on the nonlinearities at the receiver (over complex AWGN channels) and indeed can be considered as a reciprocal of \cite{Fahs_AbouFaycal_2012}, where the main focus was on the nonlinearities at the transmitter (transmit nonlinear constraints as well as nonlinear channel inputs over real AWGN channels).
+\item Second, we show that under input average power and amplitude and output delivered power constraints, similarly to the results reported in \cite{Smith:IC:71,Shamai_BarDavid_1995,AbouFaycal_Trott_Shamai_2001} and \cite{Fahs_AbouFaycal_2012}, the capacity achieving input distribution is discrete in amplitude with a finite number of mass-points and with a uniformly distributed independent phase.